-- 35 f.
-Hearings, Conference, and Processing - Hearings and conferences under this procedure shall be conducted at a time and place which will afford a fair and reasonable opportunity for all persons, including witnesses entitled to be present, to attend and will be held, insofar as possible, after regular school hours or during non-teaching time of personnel involved.
-When such hearings and conferences are held at the option of the administration during school hours, all employees whose presence is required shall be excused, without loss of pay or benefits, for that purpose. - It is agreed that any investigation or other handling or processing of any grievance by the grievant or administration shall be conducted so as to result in no interference with or interruption whatsoever of the instructional program and related work activities of school personnel.
+14 f.
+Hearings, Conference, and Processing

+Hearings and conferences under this procedure shall be conducted at a time and place which will afford a fair and reasonable opportunity for all persons, including witnesses entitled to be present, to attend and will be held, insofar as possible, after regular school hours or during non-teaching time of personnel involved.
+When such hearings and conferences are held at the option of the administration during school hours, all employees whose presence is required shall be excused, without loss of pay or benefits, for that purpose.

-1 g.
-Expediting Grievance 2 3 Grievances shall be expedited.
+- It is agreed that any investigation or other handling or processing of any grievance by the grievant or administration shall be conducted so as to result in no interference with or interruption whatsoever of the instructional program and related work activities of school personnel. - 23 g.
+Expediting Grievance - Grievances shall be expedited.
 Every effort shall be made to resolve grievances prior to the end of the school year in which the grievance was filed.
-The time limits specified may be extended by mutual agreement.
-4 h.
-Reducing Time Limits 5 (1) If a grievance is filed which might not be finally resolved under the time limits set forth herein prior to the 6 end of the school year, and which if left unresolved until the beginning of the following school year, could 7 result in irreparable harm to those involved in the grievance, the time limit set forth herein shall be reduced 8 so that the grievance procedure may be concluded prior to the end of the school year.
-9 (2) If a grievance is filed prior to the end of the school year and cannot be resolved by the closing of that 10 school year, the grievance procedure shall continue with all time limits enforced unless it is mutually 11 agreed to carry the grievance into the next school year with time limits strictly enforced.
-12 (3) There shall be no arbitration during the summer unless both the Federation and the Board agree.
-13 (4) Any complaint arising over the summer break which is not resolved before the beginning of the school 14 year, may be filed as a grievance two weeks before the first day of school.
-All time limits shall be enforced 15 at that time.
-16 i.
-Labor Relations Administrator/Federation Field Representative Meetings The Superinter dert's designed for Labor Deletions and the Enderstion Field Demogentatives shall must be weakly 17 18 The Superintendent's designee for Labor Relations and the Federation Field Representatives shall meet bi-weekly to discuss outstanding grievances and/or other contractual issues.
-19 3.
-Procee lure 20 a.
-Level One 21 A grievance must be filed in writing with the principal or the appropriate administrator within fifteen (15) days 22 after said event, upon which it is based, or within fifteen (15) days after said event could reasonably be assumed to 23 have been known by either a teacher or the Federation.
-The grievance conference shall occur within five (5) days 24 after the grievance is filed.
-The grievant shall be accompanied by the Federation Building Representative or any 25 other Federation representative of the grievant's choosing.
-The principal or appropriate administrator shall render a 26 written decision within five (5) days of the grievance conference.
-27 b.
-Level Two 28 In the event a grievance has not been satisfactorily resolved at Level One, the Federation shall file, within ten days 29 of the principal's or the appropriate administrator's written decision at Level One, a completed copy of the 30 grievance with the Superintendent or his/her designee.
-Within seven (7) days after such written grievance is filed, 31 the grievant, the Federation, and the Superintendent or his/her designee should meet to resolve the grievance.
-The 32 Superintendent or his/her designee shall file his/her decision within five (5) days of the Level Two meeting and 33 communicate it to the grievant and the Federation.
-34 At the request of either the Board or the Federation, grievance mediation shall occur prior to the Level Two 35 grievance conference.
-The Board and Federation shall agree on an agency, individual, or panel to provide such 36 mediation services.
-The parties shall develop specific procedures for grievance mediation, with the assistance of 37 the mediator.
-If grievance mediation is requested, time limits are suspended until the mediation occurs.
-A formal 38 39 Level Two conference shall be conducted within 5 days of the final mediation session, unless the grievance is resolved through mediation.
-40 c.
-Level Three 41 If the grievance has not been satisfactorily resolved at Level Two, the Federation may demand arbitration within 41 60 days of receiving the Level Two decision.
-The arbitrator's decision shall be final and binding.
-43 44 (1) The Board and the Federation shall agree on a panel of five (5) arbitrators to hear and decide cases for one (1) year on a rotating basis.
-44
+The time limits specified may be extended by mutual agreement. - 26 h.
+Reducing Time Limits - (1) If a grievance is filed which might not be finally resolved under the time limits set forth herein prior to the end of the school year, and which if left unresolved until the beginning of the following school year, could result in irreparable harm to those involved in the grievance, the time limit set forth herein shall be reduced so that the grievance procedure may be concluded prior to the end of the school year. - (2) If a grievance is filed prior to the end of the school year and cannot be resolved by the closing of that school year, the grievance procedure shall continue with all time limits enforced unless it is mutually agreed to carry the grievance into the next school year with time limits strictly enforced. - (3) There shall be no arbitration during the summer unless both the Federation and the Board agree. - (4) Any complaint arising over the summer break which is not resolved before the beginning of the school year, may be filed as a grievance two weeks before the first day of school.
+All time limits shall be enforced at that time. - 38 i.
+Labor Relations Administrator/Federation Field Representative Meetings - The Superintendent's designee for Labor Relations and the Federation Field Representatives shall meet bi-weekly to discuss outstanding grievances and/or other contractual issues. - 41 3.
+Procedure - 42 a.
+Level One - A grievance must be filed in writing with the principal or the appropriate administrator within fifteen (15) days after said event, upon which it is based, or within fifteen (15) days after said event could reasonably be assumed to have been known by either a teacher or the Federation.
+The grievance conference shall occur within five (5) days after the grievance is filed.
+The grievant shall be accompanied by the Federation Building Representative or any other Federation representative of the grievant's choosing.
+The principal or appropriate administrator shall render a written decision within five (5) days of the grievance conference.